-As we plan for in-person travel Spring Break 2023, we are reflecting on the ways virtual and in-person engagement in 2020-2021 and 2021-2022 created opportunities for solidarity at the local to global level as Hoyas and partners from around the world connected.
+As we plan for in-person travel Spring Break 2024, we are reflecting on the ways virtual and in-person engagement over the last few years created opportunities for solidarity at the local to global level as Hoyas and partners from around the world connected.

 To plug into a year-long social justice immersion and Spring Break travel this year, check out the trip descriptions, positions, and apply!
 Leadership position applications are due September 18th and participant applications will be due in January.

 The Alternative Breaks Program (ABP) brings together Georgetown community members in order to foster intersectional solidarity and inspire lasting commitments to service and social justice.
 ABP trips engage with diverse and vibrant communities through direct service, immersion, and reflection in a substance-free environment.
 By creating a space for sustained dialogue and action, ABP strives to build long-term relationships with community partners and bring the experience home.

 The ABP traces its rich history back to 1975, when a group of Georgetown students elected to spend their spring break in Appalachia.
 Since its founding, ABP has expanded to connect Georgetown students, faculty, and staff to over fifty different domestic and international communities.
 Currently, ABP supports 5 immersion experiences that examine a diverse set of intersecting social justice issues ranging from poverty to prison reform.

 - Trip: immersion on site during the Alternative Break, meeting with community partners; experience and reflection

 - Post-trip: reflection, action, and evaluation